 If you love to surf and camp, there are beachfront campgrounds, and if wine tasting is your pastime, the Napa Valley and Central Coast are great places to camp.
 There are mountains to climb and rivers to fish in the golden state.

 Just about anywhere you go in California there are campgrounds or RV parks, but these are our favorite places to pitch a tent.
-The following is a list of the best places for camping in California.

 01 of 10